 - Site security or facilities - like fencing or a portable toilet

-Make sure you get the same information from all the tradesmen you’re considering - so you can compare like-with-like.
+Make sure you get the same information from all the tradespeople you’re considering - so you can compare like-with-like.
 And if you think the quote is missing any detail, don’t be afraid to ask.

 The use of scaffolding (as opposed to a ladder or cherry picker) isn’t always essential when roofing specialists are working at height; it depends on size and scale of the individual job.
 However, a roofer should be happy to explain to you how he plans to use his equipment safely, and in a manner compliant with the law.

-There’s nothing wrong with hiring a roofer who does use scaffolding, but the homeowner should be aware that it’s expensive to hire, so the tradesman should be warning you in advance, before you commit to hiring them, about those added costs.
+There’s nothing wrong with hiring a roofer who does use scaffolding, but the homeowner should be aware that it’s expensive to hire, so the tradesperson should be warning you in advance, before you commit to hiring them, about those added costs.

 Ideally they should include the cost of the scaffolding in their quote, separate from the cost of labour and any materials.

 Some roofing specialists will be happy to wait until after work has been completed before receiving any payment.

 Others may request a deposit first, especially for bigger projects.
 However, you shouldn’t have to pay more than 25% before the work begins; and never hire a tradesperson who wants the full amount upfront.